Home / Reviews / Steelcase Leap V2

 • 400 lb weight capacity, highest in standard premium category

-• Foam cushion feels immediately comfortable with no adjustment period
+• Foam cushion is immediately comfortable with no adjustment period

 • 12-year warranty covers everything including 24/7 use